Starmer targets Reform as Labour kicks off local election campaign

 The party says the negotiation of a deal early on has helped spare disruption to hundreds of thousands of appointments, basing that claim on NHS data suggesting 507,000 cancellations occurred between July 2023 and last March during periods of industrial action under the last government.

-But the speech was almost entirely overshadowed by Donald Trump’s announcement of global tariffs that sent stock markets tumbling across the globe.
+But Sir Keir’s speech was almost entirely overshadowed by Donald Trump’s announcement of global tariffs that sent stock markets tumbling across the globe.

 The Prime Minister said the world was “entering a new era” in trade and acknowledged there would be an economic hit to the UK from the 10% import tax slapped on British goods entering the US.